-Council can currently sustainably fund and maintain its existing parks & open space portfolio to a satisfactory condition, which will allow it to meet existing community and operational demands.
-Almost 80% of P&OS assets (by GRC) currently score a condition rating of 3 or better (Satisfactory).
+Council can currently sustainably fund and maintain its existing roads, footpath and bridges portfolio to a satisfactory condition, which will allow it to meet existing community and operational demands.
+Almost 84% of transport assets currently score a condition rating of 3 or better (Satisfactory).
 Further in-depth long term planning is still required to identify if Council has the required asset in the required place to perform the required function.

-The P&OS network is being managed to ensure continued service provision as well as allowing for the future growth.
+The RI assets portfolio is being managed to ensure continued service provision as well as allowing for the future growth.
 Given Parramatta's geographical significance, planning for both the current and future communities is required and will need to include services for groups outside of the Parramatta LGA, being the wider Sydney region.